-(a) Established proof of residency by verifying that he has (1) lived in Florida one year or longer, (2) purchased a home in Florida which is occupied by him as his residence, or (3) filed a manifestation of domicile in the district where the child is enrolled.
+- (a) Established proof of residency by verifying that he has (1) lived in Florida one year or longer, (2) purchased a home in Florida which is occupied by him as his residence, or (3) filed a manifestation of domicile in the district where the child is enrolled. - (b) Obtained a Florida automobile tag, as prescribed by Section 320.38, subsection (1), Florida Statutes, and - (c) Secured a Florida driver's license, as required by Section 322.031, Florida Statutes.

-- (b) Obtained a Florida automobile tag, asprescribed by Section 320.38, subsection(1), Florida Statutes, and - (c) Secured a Florida driver's license, as required by Section 322.031, Florida Statutes.
+3. Nonresidents of Florida

-3. Non-Residents of Florida
+(a) Definition -- For the purpose of this section, a nonresident is defined as a person who has lived in Florida for less than one (1) year, has not purchased a home which is occupied by him as his residence prior to the enrollment of his child or children in school, and has not filed a manifestation of domicile in the county where the child is enrolled.

-- A. For the purpose of this section, a non-resident is defined as a person who has lived in Florida for less than one year, has not purchased a homewhich is occupied by him as his residence prior to the enrollment of his child or children in school, and has not filed a manifestation of domicile in the county where the child is enrolled.
-(Section 2238.121, subsection (2), F.S., and SBE Regulation 6A-1.98(2)) - B. Tuition--Pupils in Kindergarten through the twelfth grade, whose parent, parents, or guardians are non-residents of Florida shall be charged a tuition fee of \$50.00 payable at the time the pupil is enrolled.
-(Section 228.121, subsection (1), F.S.)
+(b) Tuition -- Pupils in kindergarten through the twelfth grade, whose parent, parents, or guardians are nonresidents of Florida shall be charged a tuition fee of \$50.00, payable at the time the pupil is enrolled.